huonw/huonw.github.io/_posts/2015-01-10-peeking-inside-trait-objects.md

     which should also be the 1.0.0-alpha release (speaking of which, the language instability should be starting to settle down now).

+{% include trait-objects.html n=0 %}

-This post will set the scene, with an introduction to the internals of a trait object; the next post will look at "object safety" in detail (a lot of people have encountered trouble with somewhat abstruse compiler errors about this recently) and then I'll see where I end up, and how much more I have to say.
+This post will set the scene, with an introduction to the internals of a trait object; the remaining posts will look at the `Sized` trait and "object safety" in detail (a lot of people have encountered trouble with somewhat abstruse compiler errors about this recently).

 ## Traits